-Rationale: Access to services within this strategy will be designed for the entire community where practical.
+Rationale: Access to services within this strategy Implications: Failure to meet equality obligations will be designed for the entire community where towards providing services for the community. practical.
 We will design for access to services for the elderly, disabled, BAME, economically disadvantaged who have limited or no access to technology.